flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

-The AutoML job automatically generates several reports for each candidate pipeline, including an explainability report with the feature importances (SHAP values), and a model monitoring report with a detailed analysis of the pipeline's performance on the validation set.
+The AutoML job automatically generates several reports for each candidate pipeline, including an explainability report with the feature importances (SHAP values), and a model monitoring report with a detailed analysis of the pipeline's performance.

 .. raw:: html